Does MHP work with first-time self-publishers?

 Do I have to use all of your services?

 No, not at all.
 You may have your own designer, or printer, or maybe your book has already been edited.
 That’s fine.
-When preparing your quote we’ll discuss with you what services you require and prepare a publishing package tailored specifically to you.
-It is, however, a requirement of all our projects that we do the interior design and layout, as this is the central step in the publishing process.
+It is, however, a requirement that we do the interior design and layout, as this is the central step in the publishing process.

 How long does it take to receive a quote?

 After discussing your book with you and receiving your manuscript, you’ll receive a quote within two business days.
-We’ll follow up with a phone call to discuss your quote and answer any questions you may have.
+We’ll follow up with a phone call the next business day to discuss your quote and answer any questions you may have.

 Who owns the rights in my book?

-As a self-publisher you retain full rights in your book.
+As a self-publisher you retain full rights in the content of your book.

 Will MHP publicise my book?